toubian/cluster_73_2024_2025/README.md

  - **Everyone should add *and* take something, every single section**.
 Make sure you're doing your best to add to the conversation and take a new thought away every time. tl;dr: *participate and pay attention*

  - **Every second together counts**.
 Make the most of the time you have with your fellow students.
 An hour and 50 minutes may seem like a long time, but we've got a lot to fit in every week.
 Your peers are your greatest resource in expanding your understanding and ability to learn.

+**Please bring:**
+- Pen + paper (ideally a dedicated notebook)
+- Laptop
+- Weekly readings (online or printed)
+- Your brain operating on at least 7 hours of sleep and at 75% capacity

 ## section guidelines